Signal briefing / Regional ISP

 Watchpoints

 The dormant ASN is a low-cost signal for tracking institutional network independence in Turkish academia.
-Activation would shift the university from a consumer to a direct participant in internet routing, with consequences for its resilience and dependency.
+Activation would shift the university from a consumer to a direct entity in internet routing, with consequences for its resilience and dependency.

 First BGP announcement from AS210690; changes to RIPE NCC record; PeeringDB registration; prolonged inactivity leading to reclamation.